sictweb/bti425-2020/graded-work/assign1.md

 This enables Knockout to update the UI if the value (content) of the array changes.
 Will it change?
 Yes.
 The array will start out empty, and then it will fill up with the fetched data.
 We want Knockout to detect this, and update the UI auto-magically.

 Next, add some data-fetching code.
-A [really convenient jQuery function](http://api.jquery.com/jquery.getjson/) to use is `getJSON()`.
+A [really convenient jQuery "shorthand" method](http://api.jquery.com/jquery.getjson/) to use is `getJSON()`.
+This method assumes GET, JSON data, and success.
+(If that doesn't meet your needs, then use the regular `ajax()` method.)

 ```js
 $.getJSON('https://path-to-your-teams-api.herokuapp.com/projects', function (data) {